paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-037-housing-and-small-business-loans.md

   (F) Outstationing loan guarantee specialists in tribal facilities on a part-time basis if requested by the tribal government.

+  (G) Pursuant to subsection (g)(4), assisting Native American veterans in qualifying for mortgage financing by—

+    (i) partnering with local service providers, such as tribal organizations, tribally designated housing entities, Native community development financial institutions, and nonprofit organizations, for conducting outreach, homebuyer education, housing counseling, and post-purchase education; and

+    (ii) providing other technical assistance as needed.

+  (H) Attending conferences and conventions conducted by the network of Native community development financial institutions and other Native American homeownership organizations to provide information and training to Native community development financial institutions about the availability of the relending program under [section 3762A of this title](./chapter-037-housing-and-small-business-loans.md#section-3762a).

 **(j)** The Secretary shall include as part of the annual benefits report of the Veterans Benefits Administration information concerning the cost and number of loans provided under this subchapter for the fiscal year covered by the report.

+**(k)** The Secretary shall assign a sufficient number of personnel of the Department dedicated to carrying out the authority of the Secretary under this subchapter, including construction and valuation specialists to assist with issues unique to new construction and renovations on trust land.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 118–210, § 231(a)(1), amended subsec. (a) generally.
+Prior to amendment, subsec. (a) related to the requirements for the Secretary to make a direct housing loan to a Native American veteran.

+Subsec. (b).
+Pub.
+L. 118–210, § 231(a)(2), amended subsec. (b) generally.
+Prior to amendment, subsec. (b) related to the requirements that each memorandum of understanding the Secretary enters into with a tribal organization must provide.

+Subsec. (h).
+Pub.
+L. 118–210, § 231(b), amended subsec. (h) generally.
+Prior to amendment, subsec. (h) related to when the Secretary may make direct loans to Native American veterans.

+Subsec. (i)(2)(G), (H).
+Pub.
+L. 118–210, § 231(c), added subpars.
+(G) and (H).

+Subsec. (k).
+Pub.
+L. 118–210, § 231(d), added subsec. (k).

 2019—Subsec. (c).
 Pub.
 L. 116–23 redesignated pars.
 (2) and (3) as (1) and (2), respectively, and struck out former par.
 (1) which set an $80,000 limit, with certain exceptions, on the principal amount of any direct housing loan made to a Native American veteran.

 2006—Pub.
 L. 109–233, § 103(f)(3), amended section catchline generally, substituting “Direct housing loans to Native American veterans; program administration” for “Direct housing loans to Native American veterans”.